-Art in General currently seeks a dynamic and ambitious full-time Development Director to manage all aspects of the organization’s fundraising initiatives, with a primary focus on individual giving.
-The position entails day-to-day management as well as bigger picture reshaping of the organization’s development programs and strategies.
+Art in General currently seeks a dynamic and ambitious full-time Development Director to manage the organization’s key fundraising initiatives: individual giving, special events, and grants.

-The Development Director reports to the Executive Director, works directly with the Board of Directors, and manages support staff and interns.
-Knowledge of contemporary art and interest in working closely with both artists and patrons is crucial.
+The Development Director reports to the Executive Director, works directly with the Board of Directors and helps to manage junior staff, vendors, and interns.
+Knowledge of contemporary art and interest in working directly with patrons, foundations, and artists is crucial.

-Working within a small and highly dedicated team, the Development Director will lead donor cultivation, fundraising events and initiatives, institutional grants and partnerships, and development of membership programs on behalf of the organization.
+Working within a small and highly dedicated team, the Development Director will lead donor cultivation, fundraising events and initiatives, institutional grants and partnerships, and membership programs on behalf of the organization.

-The successful candidate will join the leadership ranks of this dynamic, esteemed, and artist-centric contemporary art institution at an exciting moment, with the mandate to strategize and implement a new, long-term fundraising vision for the institution while building on the excellence of Art in General’s past and current initiatives and its community of supporters.
+The successful candidate will join this dynamic, esteemed, and artist-centric contemporary art institution with the mandate to implement new fundraising ideas and prospects, while building on the excellence of Art in General’s past and current initiatives and its community of supporters.

-Must have a proven track record of securing individual gifts; familiarity with New York fundraising sources, foundations, and arts patronage circles is essential.
-Prior experience planning fundraising events as well as working closely with Director and Board levels of nonprofit institutions; budget creation and management; and ability to meet deadlines and goals as well as creating and managing budgets.
+Must have a proven track record of securing individual gifts.
+Familiarity with New York’s fundraising sources, foundations, and arts patronage circles is essential.
+Prior experience planning fundraising events as well as working closely with Director and Board levels of a nonprofit institutions is required.
+Must be capable of meeting deadlines and goals as well as creating and managing budgets.

-Ideal candidates will have several years of progressively responsible fundraising experience that includes everything from research to cultivation, solicitation, and stewardship.
-A self-motivated, flexible, adaptable, and energetic outlook is desired.
 Successful applicants must be capable of handling a high level of work that includes evening and weekend hours when required, and the sensitivity to handle important relationships.
 Willingness to travel occasionally as part of job duties a plus.
 Salary is commensurate with experience.

-—Conceptualize, develop, and realize long-term development plans with tangible goals within Art in General’s larger institutional strategic plan
+Conceptualize, develop and realize development plans with tangible goals within Art in General’s larger institutional strategic plan

-—Craft compelling events, experiences and programs that engage donors at various levels of giving and directly involve Art in General’s ethos, programs and artists
+Craft compelling events, experiences, trips and programs that engage donors at various levels of giving and directly involve Art in General’s ethos, programs and artists

-—Speak passionately and genuinely about Art in General’s mission, programs and values, with the confidence to seem knowledgeable and articulate about contemporary art with diverse constituents
+Speak and write passionately and genuinely about Art in General’s mission, programs and values with confidence and be overall knowledgeable and articulate about contemporary art with diverse constituents

-—Continue cultivation of longtime and current supporters as well as identify new potential donors on a local, national and international scale
+Continue cultivation of longtime and current supporters as well as identify new and potential donors on a local, national and international scale

 SKILLS AND QUALIFICATIONS

-— Minimum of five years of progressively responsible non-profit fundraising experience in the arts
+— Minimum five years’ non-profit development experience in the arts

 HOW TO APPLY